StephenJLu/stephenjlu-legacy/hashnode-archive/cm4dqgac800040al91p4dacme.md

 And there you have it!
 If you want to see the animation in action, [check out the Storybook](https://storybook.stephenjlu.com/iframe?globals=&args=&id=page--home-page&viewMode=story).

 Hopefully, this gave you some ideas and ways to create your own.
 And never forget, ***you’re a star!***

+## Changelog

+December 7, 2024

+* I made the header image a static image that I added the stars in.
+The contrast between the star field and skyline was too sharp, and I didn't really like that.

+* Instead, I made the page background an animated star field and am now working on making it a darkly themed website.